Increasing golf driver distance is something that all golfers want to achieve.

 Club head speed is so important when driving the golf ball.
 It allows you to maximize driver distance.

 On average a PGA Tour professional will have a club head speed for their golf driver of around 115 MPH with the fastest being around 130 MPH (PGA Tour).
 While a mid-handicapper will have have a club head speed of only around 93 MPH ( Swing Man Golf).
 This significant drop in club head speed can make a huge difference when it comes to the distance that it helps to generate for a golf ball.

 We have a complete guide which covers some of the best ways to increase your golf swing speed including some different drills that you can practice at the driving range.

-By following the steps in our guide you will be so much closer to increasing driver distance.
+By following the steps such as taking on a golf strength training program you will be so much closer to increasing driver distance.